Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 Change DNS Settings

-- Choose Apple menu > System Settings.
+- Click the Apple menu > System Settings.

-- Click Details and scroll down to find DNS.
+- Click Details > DNS.

-- Click DNS, then click the plus (+) button and add Google's DNS address: 8.8.8.8 or 8.8.4.4.
+- Click the plus (+) button to add Google's DNS address: 8.8.8.8 or 8.8.4.4.

 - Click the OK button and reconnect to the network.